- 2 cups granulated sugar

 Directions in Mom's Own Words

 In a large saucepan, put about 2 1/2 to 3 cups of white granulated sugar.
-Add 2 large serving spoonfuls of cocoa powder.
+Add 4 tablespoons of cocoa powder.
 Stir the two together until evenly blended.
 (Part of the fun is seeing the white sugar turn brown.)

 Pour in some milk.
 There is no measure for this.
 You want enough that the mixture is "runny", yet if you put in too much, it will take forever to boil down.
 I usually judge the amount to be right if, when I drag the spoon across the diameter of the bottom of the pan, the mixture closes in behind it fairly quickly.